+RCW 90.54 (Water Resources Act of 1971): This act set the stage for the series of rules that set instream flow levels as water rights, as well as a compliance effort to protect those flows.

 RCW 90.82 (Watershed Planning): Watershed Planning was passed in 1997 with the purpose of developing a more thorough and cooperative method of determining what the current water resource situation is in each water resource inventory area of the state and to provide local citizens with the maximum possible input concerning their goals and objectives for water resource management and development.